Southpaw1496/Hedwig/README.md

 If you need support with installing or using Hedwig (AFTER following the installation instructions) you can DM me on [Twitter](https://twitter.com/Southpaw1496) or Discord (Southpaw#1496, will only work if we share a server with DMs on), or you can create a GitHub issue.
 I may create a Discord server if there is enough demand.

 ## Known Issues
-* Deleting a channel Hedwig-created channel will probably make bad things happen as there is nothing to remove the channel's entry from the database.
+* ~~Deleting a channel Hedwig-created channel will probably make bad things happen as there is nothing to remove the channel's entry from the database.~~ Fixed in Beta 2